vuw-research-computing/raapoi-docs/docs/partitions.md

 This partition is for quick tests of code, environment, software builds or similar short-run jobs.
 Since the max time limit is 5 hours it should not take long for your job to run.
 This can also be used for near-on-demand interactive jobs.
-Note that unlike the other partitions, these nodes have intel cpus.

-* Quicktest nodes available: 6
+* Quicktest nodes available: 4
-* Maximum CPU available per task: 64
+* Maximum CPU available per task: 256
-* Maximum memory available per task: 128G
+* Maximum memory available per task: 502G
 * Optimal cpu/mem ratio: 1 cpu/2G ram
 * Minimum allocated cpus: 2 - Slurm won't split an SMT core between users/jobs
 * Maximum Runtime: 5 hours
+* These nodes are connected to the InfiniBand network.

 ### Partition: parallel

 This partition is useful for parallel workflows, either loosely coupled or jobs requiring MPI or other message passing protocols for tightly bound jobs.
-The total number of CPU's in this partition is 6816 with 2GB ram per CPU.
+It has 28 AMD nodes (`amdXXnXX`) with 256 CPUs and 502GB RAM each, plus `spj01` with 128 CPUs and 250GB RAM.

 *AMD nodes - amdXXnXX*

 * AMD nodes available: 28
 * Maximum CPU available per task: 256
-* Maximum memory available per task: 512G
+* Maximum memory available per task: 502G
-* Optimal cpu/mem ratio: 1 cpu/2G ram
+* Optimal cpu/mem ratio: 1 CPU/2G RAM
 * Minimum allocated cpus: 2 - Slurm won't split an SMT core between users/jobs
 * Maximum Runtime: 10 days
+* These nodes are connected to the InfiniBand network.

 ### Partition: gpu

 This partition is for those jobs that require GPUs or those software that work with the CUDA platform and API (tensorflow, pytorch, MATLAB, etc)

 * GPU nodes available: 3
-* GPUs available per node: 2 (A100's)
+* GPUs available per node: 2 (NVIDIA A100-PCIE-40GB)
 * Maximum CPU available per task: 256
-* Maximum memory available per task: 512G
+* Maximum memory available per task: 502G
-* Optimal cpu/mem ratio: 1 cpu/2G ram
+* Optimal cpu/mem ratio: 1 CPU/2G RAM
 * Minimum allocated cpus: 2 - Slurm won't split an SMT core between users/jobs
 * Maximum Runtime: 24 hours